 Priority A projects will upgrade aging water infrastructure, such as dams, pipelines and water storage and treatment systems, to reduce the risk of water outages.
-In addition to carrying forward existing projects, it would contain two new projects, including the Pacheco Reservoir Expansion Project to increase water storage to provide more security for our drinking water supplies in emergencies and through the effects of climate change.
-The other new project is to provide water conservation rebates and programs to increase water-use efficiency and ensure sustainability for drinking water supplies throughout the county.
+In addition to carrying forward existing projects, it would contain two new projects, including the Pacheco Reservoir Expansion Project which will increase water storage to provide more security for our drinking water supplies in emergencies and help moderate the effects of climate change.
+The other new project would provide water conservation rebates and programs to increase wateruse efficiency and ensure sustainability for drinking water supplies throughout the county.